kavonrtep/assembly_repeat_annotation_pipeline/README.md

 reduce_library: True
 ```

-The pipeline allows to provide the custome repeat library by specifying
+The pipeline allows providing the custom repeat library by specifying
 the `custom_library` parameter.
 This parameter is optional.
 This library is used by RepeatMasker for similarity-based annotation.
 The sequences must
 be in FASTA format with sequence IDs in the format `>repeatname#class/subclass`.
 The